BIDS-collaborative/the-carpool-project/README.md

 My exposure to BIDS led to my meeting Dav Clark and Anthony Suen of the BIDS collaborative, to my auditing Dav’s Hacking Measurement class at the I-School, and to our data project.
 I'm grateful for their interest and valuable support.

-## To Conclude
+## Looking Ahead

 The carpool project is now a year old.
 It has already involved a lot of math, testing existing services, and prototyping, all for the purpose of translating a conception of our mobility into a business model, a mobile product, and now a go-to-market strategy.
-Our data project is at the heart of our GTM strategy.
-This makes it a very important part of the carpool project – a to-be-launched for-profit venture in which the profits will be performance-based and democratically shared.
+The data project below is at the heart of our GTM strategy.
+As such it's an important part of the carpool project, a soon-to-be-launched for-profit venture in which the profits will be performance-based and democratically-shared.

 ## Contact